How

 you want on it done.
 Depending on the dealer you

 will have to negotiate the price.
-At ZMW, Franks,
+At Big Bill's

-FHL, Jiang Wei's, there is not much negotiation
+Bikes, Jimbo's, FHL, Jiang Wei's, there is not

-because the prices are rock bottom and bargaining
+much negotiation because the prices are rock bottom

-is not the norm.
-At a few other shops you can
+and bargaining is not the norm.
+At a few other

-ask for up to half off so check on out the ZMW
+shops you can ask for up to half off so check

-prices list and you will see what we are talking
+on out the our prices list and you will see what

-about.
-In terms of cost there are other items
+we are talking about.
+In terms of cost there are

-to consider that needs to be in the budget.
-The
+other items to consider that needs to be in the

-options are endless such as type of handle bar,
+budget.
+The options are endless such as type of

-new battery.
-By now you already have a budget,
+carburetors, new battery.
+By now you already have

-your budget: helmet, lock, bike cover, extra motor
+to be in your budget: helmet, lock, bike cover,

 Step